Jezdufourq/tanda-tech-test/README.md

 This will start a local server on port 8080

 ## Server
+Some comments on the server.
+The server is a ruby on rails application.
+It exposes API endpoints for the client to consume.
+In addition, it creates a has for the password, as well as a JWT using a credentials key.
+You will need to setup the credentials key on your local machine for the JWT to work (I have not committed this to github).
+To set up the credentials key, do the following:

 It is assumed that you have the latest version of ruby and rails installed.
 Run the following commands